Petemab/family_meal_app/README.md

 * I met the brief on time and was able to add things like comments and error messages.

-* The app worked quite well and although simple actually served a purpose and gave me something to build on.
+* The app worked well and although simple actually served a purpose and gave me something to build on.

 * It was fun to work with a different CSS framework, in this case Materialize and demonstrate I could learn it quickly to a decent level.